T. S. Eliot Quote

 About T. S. Eliot

-Thomas Stearns Eliot (26 September 1888 – 4 January 1965) was a poet, essayist, publisher, playwright, literary critic and editor.
-He is considered to be one of the 20th century's greatest poets, as well as a central figure in English-language Modernist poetry.
-His use of language, writing style, and verse structure reinvigorated English poetry.
-He is also noted for his critical essays, which often reevaluated long-held cultural beliefs.
+Thomas Stearns Eliot (26 September 1888 – 4 January 1965) was a poet, essayist and playwright.
+He was a leading figure in English-language Modernist poetry where he reinvigorated the art through his use of language, writing style, and verse structure.
+He is also noted for his critical essays, which often re-evaluated long-held cultural beliefs.

-Eliot first attracted widespread attention for his poem "The Love Song of J. Alfred Prufrock" from 1914 to 1915, which, at the time of its publication, was considered outlandish.
+Eliot first attracted widespread attention for "The Love Song of J. Alfred Prufrock" (1915), which, at the time of its publication, was considered outlandish.
 It was followed by The Waste Land (1922), "The Hollow Men" (1925), "Ash Wednesday" (1930), and Four Quartets (1943).
-He was also known for seven plays, particularly Murder in the Cathedral (1935) and The Cocktail Party (1949).
-He was awarded the 1948 Nobel Prize in Literature, "for his outstanding, pioneer contribution to present-day poetry".
+He wrote seven plays, including Murder in the Cathedral (1935) and The Cocktail Party (1949).
+He was awarded the 1948 Nobel Prize in Literature "for his outstanding, pioneer contribution to present-day poetry".